moogway82/ElkWSS-DiagROM/README.md

 # Elk Diagnostics ROM
-Going to try and make a simple Diag ROM in the vein of the ZX Spectrum/CPC Testing ROM.
-There is an Oric one which is a good example to follow as its simple and 6502 based.
+A simple Diag ROM in the vein of the ZX Spectrum/CPC Testing/Oric diagnostic ROMs.

 ## Tests